intermine/im-docs/docs/embedding/list-widgets/q-and-a.rst

     // A new Chart List Widget for a particular list in the target #widget. widgets.chart('flyfish', name, '#widget');

-The only problem with this approach is that if we make this sort of call multiple times, we will fail on the second and subsequent ocassions as we will get a WebService exception telling us that the 'temporary' list name is taken. *Thus inspect the code of the example to see how to make a call to the service to delete the list if it exists*.
+The only problem with this approach is that if we make this sort of call multiple times, we will fail on the second and subsequent ocassions as we will get a WebService exception telling us that the 'temporary' list name is taken. *Thus inspect the code of the example to see how to make a call to the service to delete/reuse the list if it exists*.

 Defining custom actions on widget events
 ----------------------------------------